Interstella 5555: The 5tory of the 5ecret 5tar 5ystem: Production

 The idea of making a feature film to visualize Discovery came about during the album's early recording sessions.
 Daft Punk's concept for the story involved the merging of science fiction with entertainment industry culture.
 The duo had initially conceived of a live-action film featuring themes of overcoming oppression and rebelling against the machinery of life.
 After the live-action approach was discarded, several styles of animation were considered before settling on that of Daft Punk's childhood hero, Leiji Matsumoto.

 The film concept was further developed with Daft Punk collaborator Cédric Hervet, with Bangalter and Hervet writing the script.
 A team consisting of Daft Punk, Hervet, Pedro Winter and Gildas Loaec were introduced to Toei Animation through a connection at Toshiba EMI.
-The script was brought to Tokyo in July 2000 in the hope of creating the film with Matsumoto, who remarked that he in turn was inspired by French filmmakers.
-After Matsumoto joined the team as visual supervisor, Shinji Shimizu had been contacted to produce the animation and Kazuhisa Takenouchi to direct the film.
+The script was brought to Tokyo in July 2000 in the hope of collaborating with Matsumoto, who remarked that he in turn was inspired by French filmmakers.
+After Matsumoto joined the team as visual supervisor, Shinji Shimizu had been contacted to produce the animation and Kazuhisa Takenouchi to direct.
 With the translation coordination of Tamiyuki "Spike" Sugiyama, production began in October 2000 and ended in April 2003.
 Daft Punk commuted to Tokyo on a near-monthly basis as Toei produced the storyboards.
-The cost of the film is said to have been $4 million.
+The production cost was reportedly $4 million.

-The first four episodes from the film were released to serve as promotional videos throughout the Discovery campaign, and were shown on Cartoon Network on 31 August 2001 during the "Toonami Midnight Run: Special Edition".
-Cartoon Network later hosted the episodes online as part of their short-lived Toonami Reactor project (later revived as Toonami Jetstream).
-In December 2003, Interstella 5555 was released along with the album Daft Club, which served to promote the film and provided previously unreleased remixes of tracks from the Discovery album.
-A Blu-ray edition of the film was released in September 2011 and contains similar artwork packaging.

 Many elements common to Matsumoto's stories, such as romanticism of noble sacrifice and remembrance of fallen friends, appear in Interstella 5555.
 Daft Punk revealed in an interview that Captain Harlock was a great influence on them in their childhood.
 They also stated, "The music we have been making must have been influenced at some point by the shows we were watching when we were little kids."

+Release

+Four segments were released to serve as music videos for Discoverys singles, and were shown on Cartoon Network on 31 August 2001 during the "Toonami Midnight Run: Special Edition".
+Cartoon Network later hosted the episodes online as part of their short-lived Toonami Reactor project (later revived as Toonami Jetstream).
+The song "Something About Us" was released on vinyl as the "Love Theme" and tie-in single for the film.
+In December 2003, Interstella 5555 was released along with the album Daft Club, which served to promote the film and provided previously unreleased remixes of tracks from the Discovery album.
+The film premiered at Cannes Film Festival in 2003, with a short theatrical run and home media release following its premiere.
+A Blu-ray edition was released later in September 2011 and contains similar artwork packaging.